cs492i-ELSA/cs492i_cv_repo_7/README.md

 ## Options

-The usual NSML commands are still applicable, and so we will only introduce the new options
+The usual NSML commands are still applicable, and so we will only introduce the new options.
+You can run it without any commands, then it will conduct a method we have proposed.
+Notice that you should set at least one of them as true.

 ### --isUDA (default=True)